-Your child comes home from school or wakes up one morning full of enthusiasm, and tells you all about their sudden passion and determination to learn to play guitar.
+Your child wakes up one morning full of enthusiasm, and tells you all about their sudden passion and determination to learn to play guitar.

 Good God – what do you do?
 How do you begin?
 Have they succumbed to the siren call of music already?
 What do you need to do?
 Are they too young?
 What are the first steps?

-You don’t need to spend too much time googling ‘guitar lessons for beginners’, the answer is pretty simple – no, there is no required age to learn guitar or to begin guitar lessons for your child.
+You don’t need to spend too much time googling ‘guitar lessons for beginners’.
+The answer too this one is pretty simple: no, there is no required age to learn guitar or to begin guitar lessons for your child.
+As long as they can actually hold the guitar, and get their fingers round the fretboard, there is no age too young to start playing power chords or barre chords, fingerpicking, or learning their favorite songs through guitar tabs.

 In general, it’s best for children to be about 6 or 7 years old when they begin learning guitar – any younger and children lack the physical maturity to play (their fingers won’t be strong enough to press on the strings and play them) or the intellectual maturity for the discipline and concentration that guitar lessons will require.